Do you want to integrate Slack with your WordPress website or WooCommerce store?

 Each Uncanny Automator recipe has two parts: triggers and actions.

-A trigger is any event that starts the automated workflow, such as someone updating a post on your WordPress website.
+A trigger is any event that starts the automated workflow, such as someone buying a product in your online marketplace.
 Actions are the tasks the recipe will perform, for example posting a new message to Slack.

 First, you need to set the trigger part of the recipe by choosing an integration.

-Uncanny Automator will automatically detect any integrations that you’ve already installed on your website.
+Uncanny Automator will automatically detect any integrations that you have already installed on your website.
 As you can see in the image below, it has automatically detected WordPress Core, OptinMonster, WooCommerce, and WPForms.

 Next, you need to select the event that will trigger the recipe.